Jabril09/configure-ad/README.md

 <img src="https://i.imgur.com/Y8rdbTC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Go back to DC-1 and click on networking on the left side.
 Then click on the newtwork interface (NIC).
-Then click on ip configurations at the very bottom
 </p>
 <br />
 <p>